Jose Mourinho has expertly detailed one of his finest hours in football management.

 He's a master tactician who has intricate and precise methods, and there's no better example of his brilliance than the tie against Barcelona in 2010.

-Mourinho's Inter Milan faced Barcelona for a spot in the Champions League final.
+Mourinho's Inter Milan faced the mighty Barcelona for a spot in the Champions League final.

 And he's explained how Inter beat Barcelona in a fascinating video.

-The Portuguese manager praised the "mentally strong" Thiago Motta and Esteban Cambiasso.
+The Portuguese manager praised the "mentally strong" Thiago Motta and Esteban Cambiasso for their roles in containing Barcelona's feared attack.

-Mourinho then explains how his team hurt Barcelona.
+Mourinho continued by explaining how his team hurt Barcelona.
 He exploited their attack-minded full-backs with the pace of Maicon and Samuel Eto'o, while identifying Barcelona's Maxwell as a weak link.

 He knew the Brazilian was not so strong in a defensive recovery situation with the "phenomenal" Maicon taking full advantage.